-A Request for Proposals will be released October 24th, 2016 with a submission due date of December 1st, 2016, 11:59 PM EST. Proposals submitted after the due date will not be considered.
+Proposals are due Monday, July 18, 2022 by 5pm.
+Proposals submitted after the due date will not be considered.
 All proposals must be uploaded through the submission portal.
-Proposals will be evaluated by the Offices of Technology Transfer of the respective LIBH institute, CFB/LIBH staff, and select external advisors.
-A secondary review will be performed by a panel convened by the NIH-REACH program in Bethesda, through the National Heart, Lung, & Blood Institute.
-Funding announcements will be made on or about May 1st, 2016.
+Proposals will be evaluated by CFB/LIBH staff and the Center for Biotechnology's External Advisory Board.
+A secondary review will be performed by HHS personnel.
+Final funding announcements will be made on or about October 1, 2022.

-These Technology Development programs should not be considered substitutes or surrogates for basic-science programs or bridge funding for grant short-falls.
+These Technology Development programs should not be considered substitutes or surrogates for basicscience programs or bridge funding for grant short-falls.
 This initiative is specifically focused on the development of bio-based technology.
-All funding decisions are at the discretion of LIBH principals, the External Review Board and NIH.
+All funding decisions are at the discretion of LIBH principals and its External Review Board, HHS.